Erastuskanyatta/PHP-Yii2-Framework/index.md

 }
 ```
 ### Modifying site contents
-Now let us modify the contents of our website.
+Now let us change the contents of our website.
 Replace the contents of `frontend/views/site/index.php` with the following code:

 ```PHP
 <?PHP